deletedcu/angular-demo/lectures/day-3/04-angular-universal.md

 ### Set Up

-First, we'll need to create a new project with the Angular CLI called `first-angular-universal`.
-If you can't remember how to do this, use the earlier lessons for reference.
+First, create a new Angular app called `first-angular-universal`.

 Now, let's bring Angular Universal into the picture.
 In order to do this, we'll need to bring in something we've avoided all this time we were building our Angular front-ends: a Node back-end.